-Candidates for school board, independent candidates for municipal offices and independent and write-in candidates for state, United States House and Senate seats, county and township offices must file an affidavit of eligibility with each county clerk.
+Candidates for school board, independent candidates for municipal offices and independent candidates for state, United States House and Senate seats, county and township offices must file an affidavit of eligibility with each county clerk.
 Not required for nonpartisan judicial candidates.
 Notice must also be provided to each County Board of Election Commissioners.